zachmccabe/zachmccabe.github.io/about.md

 I'm a ranch hand.
 Also, I'm the author and [producer](https://www.zachmccabe.com/beijing/how_the_book_got_made.html) of The Photographers Field Guide to Beijing.

-You can take a peek at the [tools](https://www.zachmccabe.com/tools.html) I'm using to make stuff right now.
+You can take a peek at the [tools](https://www.zachmccabe.com/tools.html) I use to make stuff.

 hello@zachmccabe.com